Erasing the stigma: how shame about mental health has affected African American families for generations

-“Our parents grow up semi-ignorant to anything about pain and due to that, their kids aren’t aware of pain,” said Davis, who has since gotten a better handle on her mental illness.
+“Our parents grow up semi-ignorant to anything about pain, and due to that, their kids aren’t aware of pain,” said Davis, who has since gotten a better handle on her mental illness.
 “And then their kids’ kids create a mental mindset disease that continues to be passed down from generation to generation.”

 Twenty percent of African American people are more likely to have mental health problems compared to the general population, according to the U.S Department of Health and Human Services Office of Minority Health.
 And of this 20 percent, few are likely to get medical or psychiatric help.
-Most of the time it’s perceived as a weakness and brushed off as “just the blues.”
+Most of the time, it’s perceived as a weakness and brushed off as “just the blues.”

 Many African Americans avoid treatment for mental health problems because of pride, shame and stigma.
 They are more likely to turn to family, faith, and community to deal with their issues, according to the Office of Minority Health.
 Others don’t want to take the medication sometimes needed to ease mental health symptoms.

 “Mental health illness has been passed down through generations,” said Dr. Benjamin Dukes, an independent clinical social worker at Richard Wright Public Charter School for Journalism and Media Arts in Washington D.C.
-Intergenerational trauma isn’t unique to the African-American community, but it does play a big part in the community’s response to mental health, he said.
-History – from slavery to modern day racism – has contributed to a distrust of the healthcare system that many African Americans have, he said.
+Intergenerational trauma isn’t unique to the African American community, but it does play a big part in the community’s response to mental health, he said.
+History – from slavery to modern-day racism – has contributed to a distrust of the healthcare system that many African Americans have, he said.

 In one study published in the American Journal of Public Health, African Americans reported consistently higher levels of distrust in doctors than whites or a mixed relationship dependent on their socioeconomic status.
-“We don’t have the best relationship with the United States and it has never treated African Americans fairly,” Dukes said.
+“We don’t have the best relationship with the United States, and it has never treated African Americans fairly,” Dukes said.

-Centuries of physical, emotional, and mental abuse under slavery and the way doctors have treated African-Americans in the past have left a lasting stain on the way they view the medical system.
+Centuries of physical, emotional, and mental abuse under slavery and the way doctors have treated African Americans in the past have left a lasting stain on the way they view the medical system.
 Research has backed up the idea that the stigma mental illness carries still exists because the legacy continues to be passed down.
-Many still recall the Tuskegee Experiment when federal health researchers knowingly withheld treatment of the disease syphilis from African Americans so they could track full progression of the disease.
+Many still recall the Tuskegee Experiment when federal health researchers knowingly withheld treatment of the disease syphilis from African Americans, so they could track full progression of the disease.
 Many died or suffered severe health problems, such as blindness.

 The project, which started in 1932 and lasted 40 years, still lingers in the minds of African Americans even today.
-Researchers at Tuskegee University found that the experiment fostered a distrust in the medical community.
+Researchers at Tuskegee University found that the experiment fostered distrust in the medical community.
 In response, a center was created to try and transform the negative legacy into opportunities to collaborate on research and encourage African Americans to once again participate in research and seek medical care for the health of the entire community.
-Without healing the past, stigma will continue to be a force.
-In the 2013 study “Mama just won’t accept this: Adult Perspectives on Engaging Depressed African American Teens in Clinical Research and Treatment,” researchers found the two biggest barriers to mental health treatment for teens was access, being able to get an appointment, and stigma.
+Without healing the past, the stigma will continue to be a force.
+In the 2013 study, “Mama just won’t accept this: Adult Perspectives on Engaging Depressed African American Teens in Clinical Research and Treatment,” researchers found the two biggest barriers to mental health treatment for teens was access, being able to get an appointment, and stigma.

-Families weary of the negative connotations society already places on African Americans, worried about the affect a mental health diagnosis would have on their children.
+Families wary of the negative connotations society already places on African Americans, worried about the effect a mental health diagnosis would have on their children.
 “An unfortunate consequence of this perspective is that families may allow a depressed teen to suffer in silence as a means of ‘protecting’ the teen from mental health stigma associated with seeking care,” the researchers from Duke University and the University of Illinois at Chicago wrote.
 This, an issue that continues to flourish in homes.

-“Every day, families deny that mental health exists which forces me and everyone else to cope in silence,” Davis said.
+“Every day, families deny that mental health exists, which forces me and everyone else to cope in silence,” Davis said.

 Parents can play a big role in the Code of Silence.
 Parents often adopt this mentality that “what happens at home stays at home,” which prevents their children from receiving proper treatment.
-The code of silence affects financially stable households and those in lower income communities.
+The code of silence affects financially stable households and those in lower-income communities.